syncfusion-content/maui-docs/MAUI/Polar-Charts/Appearance.md

 ## Default PaletteBrushes for Chart

 By default, chart applies a set of predefined brushes to the series in a predefined order.
-[SfPolarChart]() provides [PaletteBrushes]() property for applying various kinds of custom palettes brushes.
+The following screenshot shows the default appearance of multiple series.

 {% tabs %}